-Charles Borromeo, the bishop apostle of Northern Italy during the Catholic Reformation, on the primacy of prayer, read on his feast day, November 4.
+Charles Borromeo, the bishop apostle of Northern Italy during the Catholic Reformation, on the primacy of prayer.
 Though he is here addressing priests, his advice on meditation, distractions and recollection is valuable for all Christians.
 The church honors his feastday, November 4, by reading this selection.

 I admit that we are all weak, but if we want help, the Lord God has given us the means to find it easily.
 One priest may wish to lead a good, holy life, as he knows he should.
 He may wish to be chaste and to reflect heavenly virtues in the way he lives.
 Yet he does not resolve to use suitable means, such as penance, prayer, the avoidance of evil discussions and harmful and dangerous friendships.
 Another priest complains that as soon as he comes into church to pray the office or to celebrate Mass, a thousand thoughts fill his mind and distract him from God.
 But what was he doing in the sacristy before he came out for the office or for Mass?
 How did he prepare?
 What means did he use to collect his thoughts and to remain recollected?